-In this article, we sum up what we know about the evidence pointing towards the game's possible PC release, plus we explore Rockstar's background of staggering ports on PC to see if we can make an informed guess on when Red Dead Redemption 2 will arrive on our PCs (fingers crossed).
+In this article, we sum up what we know about the evidence pointing towards RDR2's possible PC release, and explore Rockstar's background of staggering ports on PC to see if we can make an informed guess on when Red Dead Redemption 2 will arrive on our PCs (fingers crossed).

 Take-Two CEO says there's "no downside" to Red Dead Redemption 2 coming to PC

 In yet another investor call, this one in June 2019, one investor said releasing Red Dead Redemption 2 on PC would be a "layup", to which Zelnick responded: "There is no downside to releasing the game on PC."

 Clearly it's not confirmation of anything, but it's a change of tune for Zelnick, who usually shrugs off questions about a PC port with a stock line (like the one above) about how updates on any Rockstar games would come from the developer itself.